-Prior law authorized the B-2a permit to be issued to a person that (1) manufactured wine if the wine manufacturer was entitled to a tax credit under a specified federal rule and produced less than 150,000 gallons of wine per year or (2) was the brand owner or United States importer of wine or was the designated agent of a brand owner or importer of wine for all wine sold in Ohio for that owner or importer.
-A B-2a permit holder may sell only wine the permit holder has manufactured to a retail permit holder and may be located outside Ohio.
-The act increases from 150,000 gallons to 250,000 gallons of wine the amount that a person can manufacture and qualify to be issued a B-2a permit.
+Current law authorizes the B-2a permit to be issued to a person that (1) manufactures wine if the wine manufacturer is entitled to a tax credit under a specified federal rule and produces less than 150,000 gallons of wine per year or (2) is the brand owner or United States importer of wine or is the designated agent of a brand owner or importer of wine for all wine sold in Ohio for that owner or A B-2a permit holder may sell only wine the permit holder has importer. manufactured to a retail permit holder and may be located outside Ohio.
+The bill increases from 150,000 gallons to 250,000 gallons of wine the amount that a person can manufacture and qualify to be issued a B-2a permit.
 (R.C.
 4303.071(A).)

-Prior law authorized an S permit to be issued to a person that (1) manufactured wine if the wine manufacturer was entitled to a tax credit under a specified federal rule and produced less than 150,000 gallons of wine per year or (2) was the brand owner or United States importer of wine or was the designated agent of a brand owner or importer of wine for all wine sold in Ohio for that owner or importer.
+Current law authorizes an S permit to be issued to a person that (1) manufactures wine if the wine manufacturer is entitled to a tax credit under a specified federal rule and produces less than 150,000 gallons of wine per year or (2) is the brand owner or United States importer of wine or is the designated agent of a brand owner or importer of wine for all wine sold in Ohio for that owner or importer.
 An S permit holder may sell wine to a personal consumer by receiving and filling orders that the personal consumer submits to the permit holder, may sell only wine the permit holder has manufactured, and may be located outside Ohio.
-The act increases from 150,000 gallons to 250,000 gallons of wine the amount that a person can manufacture and qualify to be issued an S permit.
+The bill increases from 150,000 gallons to 250,000 gallons of wine the amount that a person can manufacture and qualify to be issued an S permit.
 (R.C.
 4303.232(A).)

-Continuing law requires that all money received from liquor permit fees be paid to the credit of the Undivided Liquor Permit Fund.
-The act exempts from this requirement, B-2a and S permit fees received from B-2a and S permit holders who do not also hold A-2 (wine manufacturer) permits.
+Current law requires that all money received from liquor permit fees be paid to the credit of the Undivided Liquor Permit Fund.
+The bill exempts from this requirement, B-2a and S permit fees received from B-2a and S permit holders who do not also hold A-2 (wine manufacturer) permits.
 (R.C.
 4301.12.)
-The act requires that all fees the Division of Liquor Control collects from the issuance or renewal of B-2a and S permits, and paid by B-2a and S permit holders who do not also hold A-2 permits, be deposited to the credit of the Liquor Control Fund.
+The bill requires that all fees the Division of Liquor Control collects from the issuance or renewal of B-2a and S permits, and paid by B-2a and S permit holders who do not also hold A-2 permits, be deposited to the credit of the Liquor Control Fund.
 Once during each fiscal year, an amount equal to 50% of these fees collected must be paid from the Liquor Control Fund to the General Revenue Fund.
 (R.C.
 4301.30.)

-Continuing law requires the Division of Liquor Control to collect a \$50 product registration fee for each new beer or intoxicating liquor product sold in Ohio.
-The act specifies that this product registration fee applies to products sold in Ohio by B-2a and S permit holders.
+Current law requires the Division of Liquor Control to collect a \$50 product registration fee for each new beer or intoxicating liquor product sold in Ohio.
+The bill specifies that this product registration fee applies to products sold in Ohio by B-2a and S permit holders.
 (R.C.
 4301.10(A)(8)(b).)